MattDougherty0/UniStartupBoard/README.md

 -students don’t see what’s being built outside their immediate friend circle or campus.

 The result?

 Promising projects fail to reach escape velocity—not for lack of talent or ambition, but for lack of the right connection at the right time.

-What UniStartupBoard is: A matchmaking and discovery platform for student builders.
+This is a matchmaking and discovery platform for student builders.

 It’s where you:

--Find co-founders and contributors who complement your skills,
+-Find co-founders and contributors who complement your skills at your school or in your city,

 -Showcase what you’re building and what you need next,